GitHub: mitz17/get-chrome-driver

 continue

-On Windows, the tool first checks the registry (BLBeacon, Uninstall).
-If that does not work, the later part of the same function reads chrome.exe’s ProductVersion via PowerShell.
-On macOS it parses the output of --version, and on Linux it retries several commands such as google-chrome and chromium-browser until one succeeds.
+On Windows, the tool first checks the registry.
+If that does not work, a later part of the same function reads the ProductVersion from chrome.exe.
+On Linux, it retries multiple commands such as google-chrome and chromium-browser, and on macOS it parses the output of --version.

 # get_chrome_driver/api.py